Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

-where $\Phi(\bs{x})$ is the prepared state of the input in the QP, and $H^{\text{in}}$ is the effective Hamiltonian on the input generated by the QP's single-qubit rotations and evolution under Eq.~(\ref{eq:effective}).
-We note that $H^{\text{in}}$ is a generalized Heisenberg model because of the single-qubit rotations $H_P$ is an Ising-type interaction~\cite{PhysRevX.10.031002}.
-The result in Eq.~(\ref{eq:expectationEnergy}) tells us that a QP can measure the energy of a state under a Hamiltonian $H^{\text{in}}$.
+where $|\Psi_{\text{in}}\rangle$ is the initial state of the input qubits.
 We highlight that measuring energy as in Eq.~(\ref{eq:expectationEnergy}) relies on measuring a single one-qubit observable as a function of time.
-This is far less expensive than traditional VQA~\cite{peruzzo2014variational, liu2021representation, liu2022analytic} methods where $\mathcal{O}(N)$ two-point correlators need to be measured directly on a the many-body input system.
+This is far less expensive than traditional circuit-based variational quantum algorithms~\cite{peruzzo2014variational, liu2021representation, liu2022analytic} methods where $\mathcal{O}(N)$ two-point correlators need to be measured directly on a the many-body input system.
 Thus, our QP can measure the energy of a generalize Heisenberg Hamiltonians with enhanced precision and efficiency.
+We can use energy measurements under a many-body Hamiltonian for entanglement detection~\cite{dowling2004energy, toth2005entanglement, sperling2013multipartite}.
+For certain Hamiltonians, the energy of its lowest-energy eigenvalues is lower than that of any separable state~\cite{sperling2013multipartite}.
+To explain this, let us define the energy gap of a generic Hamiltonian $\hat{H}$ as